rust-bio/rust-bio/README.md

 # Rust-bio, a rusty library for bioinformatics

 This is an implementation of general purpose bioinformatics functions in the Rust language.
-Work on this project has just started.
+Features will be added by me as needed for my own projects, but everybody is invited to contribute.
 Currently, only a FASTQ reader exists.